rzarajczyk/rzarajczyk.github.io/ubuntu-setup.md

 ## OneDrive sync

-1. First, install this command line tool: https://github.com/abraunegg/onedrive
+1. First, install this command line tool: [https://github.com/abraunegg/onedrive](https://github.com/abraunegg/onedrive)
-2. Then, download this GUI tool: https://github.com/bpozdena/OneDriveGUI
+2. Then, download this GUI tool: [https://github.com/bpozdena/OneDriveGUI](https://github.com/bpozdena/OneDriveGUI)

-**Note:** GUI is not an installer - it's a executable that just runs :-) So probably you'd like to move it to some `~/bin` folder before running.
+**Note:** The GUI tool is not an installer - it's an executable that just runs :-) So probably you'd like to move it to some `~/bin` folder before running.